Martin Geasley

 I retired on 29th January 1995 on my 65th Birthday.”

-Martin notes that the recruiting team in 1966 also selected John Saxon and Eric Gadd, making them the only ones to be hired from the UK in 1966.
+Martin notes that the recruiting team in 1966 also selected John Saxon and Eric Gadd, making those three the only ones to be hired from the UK in 1966.

 Gemineers award